 - A 240V high-capacity charger.

-- About 25 miles of range per hour of charging, depending on the adapter capacity.
+- Up to 25 miles of range per hour of charging, depending on the adapter capacity.
+I’ve seen 4kW L2 chargers, which add under 16 miles per hour of charging.

 - L2 is the most common charger I’ve seen on the road.